-Marked by a colorful buoy, the point on the southern edge of the island is as far south as you can travel in the United States.
+Marked by a colorful buoy at the end of South Street, this point on the southern edge of the island is as far south as you can travel in the United States.
 (Outside of Hawaii and outlying territories, of course!)

-Come armed with patience: There’s often a line-up of tourists waiting for their chance to snap their shot.
+Come to the Southernmost Point armed with patience: There’s often a line-up of tourists waiting for their chance to snap their shot.

 Want to enjoy a quiet sunrise over the Atlantic?
 Venture down to Higgs Beach.
 Located on the southern tip of the Casa Marina neighborhood, the public beach is a favorite hangout spot for locals & travelers alike.

 Besides enjoying its white sands, you’ll also find several historical attractions on Higgs Beach.
-Keep on the lookout for the historic guard tower and the African refugee cemetery.
+Keep on the lookout for the historic West Martello Tower and the African refugee cemetery.

 Audubon House & Tropical Gardens

 Dating back to the 1840s, Audubon House & Tropical Gardens is one of Key West’s finest examples of 19th-century architecture.

 Located on Whitehead Street, Audubon House housed the family of naval captain John Huling Geiger for more than a century.
 The home almost met its match in 1958 when it was set for demolition.
 At the last minute, the Mitchell Wolfson Family Foundation swept in with an offer to restore the house to its former glory.